oblac/jodd-site/content/props/index.md

 Since `foo` is active, `root` value becomes `/foo`, therefore the `data.path` is going to be set to `/foo/data` value.

-If we turn of profiles (and use only base propertes), the `data.path` value is going to be `/app/data`.
+If we turn off profiles (and use only base propertes), the `data.path` value is going to be `/app/data`.

 It is also possible to explicitly set macro's profile: